Fredrik81/Reboot-Dialog/README.md

 * Component Based Servicing is pending a reboot (can be turned on or off from config)<br/>
 * Microsoft System Center Configuration Manager (SCCM) have installed update or application that require reboot<br/>
    SCCM Client is not needed it's just an extra check if you have it installed.<br/>
+* System boot time, you can configure so the dialog is show if the device have been up for more than X days.
+Configurable from configuration, default is 0 = disabled.<br/>
 (More to come)<br/><br/>

 SCCM client is not required it's just an extra check and this will work with an Intune only (or other management tool as well).<br/>